The Pulse

 Credits: Space

-In the far reaches of our solar system, Neptune has long been a gravitational powerhouse with.
+In the far reaches of our solar system, Neptune has long been a gravitational powerhouse.
 As the eighth and most distant known planet from the Sun, its presence silently sculpts the orbits of countless icy bodies and debris that populate the Kuiper Belt.
 Scientists have spent decades tracking these faint, slow-moving objects — relics from the solar system’s earliest days — in an effort to understand how Neptune’s invisible hand continues to shape the edges of our cosmic neighborhood.

 Neptune’s gravitational anomalies